quitesimpleorg/exile.h/README.md

 # exile.h
-`exile.h` is a header-only library, enabling processes to easily isolate themselves on Linux for exploit mitigation. exile.h wants to make existing technologies, such as Seccomp and Linux Namespaces, easier to use.
+`exile.h` is a header-only library, enabling processes to easily isolate themselves on Linux for exploit mitigation purposes. exile.h wants to make existing technologies, such as Seccomp and Linux Namespaces, easier to use.
 Those generally require knowledge of details and are not trivial for developers to employ, which prevents a more widespread adoption.

-The following section gives small quick examples.
+The following section offers small examples.
 Then the motivation is explained in more detail.
 Proper API documentation will be maintained in other files.

 ## Quick demo